-While apps and touchscreen devices have recently become go-to methods for navigation, one artist has created a legacy by providing a different path — and one with a more human touch.
+While apps and smartphones have become go-to methods for navigation, one artist has created a legacy by providing a different path – and one with a more human touch.

-For more than three decades, James Niehues has hand painted maps of snowy mountains and ski slopes, creating a blend of cartography and artistry that help skiers and art-lovers alike navigate and appreciate the natural world.
+Niehues creates a blend of cartography and artistry that help skiers and art lovers alike navigate and appreciate the natural world.

 Creating a legend

 Hailing from the western slope of Colorado, Niehues is no stranger to nature.